bencheatham/in-class/README.md

 ## Project Doc Links

-Look at the project [Style Guide] (/one-class/blob/master/_STYLE-GUIDE.md) for more information.
+Look at the project [Style Guide](/in-class/blob/master/_STYLE-GUIDE.md) for more information.